swapnilbamble1438/EcommerceApp/README.md

    then change the Directory: like if it is C:\Users\Swapnil\git\EcommerceApp then change it to C:\Users\Swapnil\git\EcommerceAppNew -> Next
--  Now only select EcommerceAppNew\EcommerceApp
+-  Now only select EcommerceApp\EcommerceApp or EcommerceAppNew\EcommerceApp
    -> Finish
 -  If everything goes right Project will get successfully imported
 -  Now wait for few seconds for getting things properly loaded